com-480-data-visualization/data-visualization-project-2021-yoo/README.md

 Fifa dataset is widely used and accessible on Kaggle, thus the data is of great quality.
 It normally does not require much preprocessing nor cleaning.

-### Additive information
+### Additional information

 However to answer our problem we have to enter European teams that are not directly available in the dataset.
 We have to cross the main dataset with a famous website composition for national teams.

 To collect nationals teams we have to use scrapping.
-Then we create nationals teams, and then can use the data to compare or inform on Euro participants statistics.
+Then we create national teams, and then can use the data to compare or inform on Euro participants statistics.